feathers-plus/authentication-local-management/docs.md

 - longTokenLen: Half the length of the long token.
 Default is 15, giving 30-char tokens.
 - shortTokenLen: Length of short token.
 Default is 6.
 - shortTokenDigits: Short token is digits if true, else alphanumeric.
 Default is true.
-- delay: Duration for sign up email verification token in ms. Default is 5 days.
+- verifyDelay: Duration for sign up email verification token in ms. Default is 5 days.
 - resetDelay: Duration for password reset token in ms. Default is 2 hours.
 - userIdentityFields: Prop names in `user` item which uniquely identify the user, e.g. `['username', 'email', 'cellphone']`.